 Chronic Condition SNPs are designed for consumers diagnosed with chronic conditions such as diabetes, chronic heart failure, and/or cardiovascular disorders.
 These plans offer benefits in addition to those covered under Original Medicare such as routine dental, vision, hearing and podiatry services.
 Consumers must have a qualifying chronic condition to enroll.

 Health Maintenance Organization (HMO) plans have a defined network of contracted local physicians and hospitals to provide member care.
 Generally, members must use these care providers to receive benefits for covered services, except in emergencies.
-Some HMO plans do not require referrals for specialty care.
+The UnitedHealthcare Medicare Advantage Assist HMO plans require referrals for specialty care.

 Preferred Provider Organization (PPO) plans work with a network of contracted local physicians and hospitals, but also allows members the flexibility to seek covered services from outside of the contracted network, usually at a higher cost.
 Members do not need a referral for specialty care.